 (Anycubic Photon M3 Max was printing models)

 In order to print the decor of the solar system which contains 14 detailed models, we used Anycubic Photon M3 Max, the first large resin printer with a massive build volume of 298 x 164 x 300 mm, equipped with 13" 7K monochrome screen.
-If you want to print some large size and high-precision resin models, check this machine!
+If you want to print some large-size and high-precision resin art, check out this machine!

 (Anycubic auto resin filler is working)

 Thanks to Anycubic's self-developed smart resin filler, makes the printing process more convenient.
 This smart function requires Anycubic UV Resin with a bottle volume of 1KG, instead of 500G.
 Here we used Anycubic Plant-based UV Resin which is biodegradable and made from soybean oil, truly eco-friendly.
 Importantly, the model of the sun needed to be printed in a clear color for a better glow in later assembly.

 (The models of the solar system without processing)

 Anycubic Photon M3 Max performed well in model details and intelligent control as well as the large print size, but in order to beautify this resin handicraft, the prints still needed to be post-processed.
 The following are mainly talking about two methods of post-processing resin: supports removal and painting.

 This step required a lot of patience and care, otherwise, it would be easy to mess up.
 After cleaning and curing, applied needle-nose pliers to remove most of the supports.
 Then, you would see some remaining supports still left on the surface of the models.
 So a sharp cutter was needed to gently trim until the surface was smooth.
 Also using sandpaper to sand off the surface is another good way.
 (Check for more knowledge about Supports Tutorial)